Using Blue Notes and Exceptions

 Blue Note Snippets

-Do you find your team are constantly using the same reasons or Blue Note explanations?
+Noticing your team constantly using the same reasons or Blue Note explanations?
 Or do you like to file your Exceptions and Blue Notes in a certain way?
 You can use Blue Note Snippets to give your staff a selection of pre-added answers to add as a Blue Note.

 To add in a Blue Notes Snippet:

-- Login to the Admin Console (Web Browser)
+- Log in to the Admin Console (computer login)

-- Click the tab at the top labeled Fault Reasons/Corrective Actions
+- Click the tab at the top labelled Fault Reasons/Corrective Actions

 - Click the orange plus button